Attack Energy SC

-Attack Energy Football Club (باشگاه فوتبال اتک انرژی) was an Afghan professional football club based in Herat that played in the Afghanistan Champions League.
+Attack Energy Sport Club (باشگاه فوتبال اتک انرژی) was an Afghan professional football club based in Herat that played in the Afghanistan Champions League.

 History

 Attack Energy was founded in 1947 and is a member of the regional Herat Football Federation.
 In 2019 the team won its regional league, the Herat Champions Cup.
 With a victory over Abu Muslim, Attack Energy clinched the 2022 Afghanistan Champions League championship with one game remaining.
 The club went undefeated in eleven matches to secure the title in its first league season.
 By winning the title, the club earned the right to compete in the AFC Cup if it met the licensing requirements.

 Attack Energy won their second consecutive championship in 2024.
 The club finished the 11-match season unbeaten, without conceding a single goal.
 The club qualified for the 2024–25 AFC Challenge League qualifying round, the inaugural edition of the continental competition.
 On 19 January 2025, the club was dissolved after the allegations of match-fixing against the rival Abu Muslim FC in the 2024–25 Afghanistan Champions League.